award

 Do I Need an Attorney for a Spinal Cord Injury?

-If you have suffered an injury in California or Nevada, contact our spinal cord injury attorneys today for a free no risk consultation.
+If you have suffered an injury in California or Nevada, contact our spinal cord injury attorneys today for a free, no-risk consultation.
 During this consultation, we could determine what the medical issues would be, along with the potential damages you could receive.

-Our skilled spinal cord injury attorneys also have access to several different types of experts that can be able to prove and explain the type of injuries you are suffering.
+Our skilled spinal cord injury attorneys also have access to several different types of experts who can be able to prove and explain the type of injuries you are suffering.
 This includes experts in the field of neurology, physical therapy, and chiropractors.
 These experts will be needed to testify in court and describe the damages that you have suffered.

-What are Symptoms of Spinal Cord Injuries?
+What are the Symptoms of Spinal Cord Injuries?

 Symptoms of mild spinal cord injury can include tingling, reduced coordination, muscle weakness, and pain.
 Swelling after the accident, spinal shock, and incomplete spinal cord injuries can lead to these types of symptoms.